larsreed/jsonschemadocs/README.md

 `java -jar jsondoc.jar SAMPLE /path/to/input/myExtendedSchema.json sampleColumns=x-sample> mySample.json`

-You must define one (or more, comma-separated) sample columns using `sampleColumns=...` as shown above.
+You can define one or more (comma-separated) sample columns using `sampleColumns=...` as shown above.
+Without any such column given or present, we will try the JSON Schema standard `examples` array if present, or, as a last resort ,try to generate a value.

 ## **Creating documentation**